-Delhi court grants bail to man accused of giving Triple Talaq to wife
+Delhi court grants bail to man accused of giving triple talaq to wife

-New Delhi [India], Aug 10 (ANI): Delhi's Tis Hazari Court on Saturday granted bail to the man who was arrested from Azad market area, earlier today, after his wife alleged that he gave her triple talaq.
+New Delhi [India], Aug 11 (ANI): Delhi's Tis Hazari Court on Saturday granted bail to the man, who was arrested from Azad market area earlier after his wife alleged that he gave her triple talaq.

+Magistrate Dinesh Kumar granted him bail on a personal bail bond of rupees 30,000 and a surety of like amount.

+Lawyer for accused argued that the accused is an innocent person.
+"He has been falsely implicated by the complainant.
+There is matrimonial dispute going between the parties due to which the complainant made a false complaint and misused the process of law," the lawyer said.

 Earlier in the day, it was reported that a man was arrested from Azad Market area in North Delhi for allegedly giving triple talaq to his wife in June this year.